What is a cohabitation agreement in California?

 In California, a cohabitation agreement is in some ways similar to a prenuptial agreement.
 It is an agreement put in place by a couple – heterosexual or same-sex – who have chosen to live together but not get married.

 As with a prenuptial agreement, a cohabitation agreement in California is a legal document that details mutually agreed upon decisions regarding such things as spousal support and allocation of assets should the relationship end.

 Who needs a cohabitation agreement in California?

 If you live with your partner, but do not have an agreement defining each other’s rights and obligations, you should consider getting one.
 Unfortunately, most cohabiting unmarried couples do not.
 It will help protect the best interests of each person in the relationship should you decide to separate.
 You may be viewed as complete strangers in the eyes of the law should you separate or if one of you passes away, so it is critically important to put an agreement in place so that you and your partner have control over what happens with your assets, debts, and child support of any children in the event that your relationship ends.

 Relationships and circumstances change as time passes.

 You may feel that neither one of you is obligated to support the other, should the relationship end.
 However, over the years and as your relationship evolves, this may change.
 Assets such as real estate may increase, you may have a child, or one of you may lose your job.
-Having a cohabitation agreement in place at the beginning of your relationship will significantly decrease the amount of turmoil and frustration involved in the division of assets should your relationship end.
+Having a cohabitation agreement in place at the beginning of your relationship will significantly decrease the amount of turmoil and frustration involved in the assets and property division should your relationship end.